If you’re struggling to keep on top of your business finances, you’re not alone.

 - Reducing repayments or restructuring your loan

 - Talking to your bank about selling business assets to repay your loan.
-If your annual turnover is less than $50 million, you may be eligible for a loan of up to $1 million under Phase 2 of the Government’s Coronavirus SME Guarantee Scheme (check with your bank to see if they are participating in the scheme)
+If your annual turnover is less than $50 million, you may be eligible for a loan under the Government’s Coronavirus SME Guarantee Scheme (check with your bank to see if they are participating in the scheme)

 - The Australian Government’s business website includes a tool to help you search grants and support programs available to small business.